-- 1. Immediately respond to the emergency and determine the needs of the news media - 2.
-Consult with pertinent leadership/administrators and the Community Emergency Response Team (CERT) to determine the level of response needed - 3.
-Work with law enforcement and emergency services (if involved) and College personnel to develop facts - Draft talking points, fact sheets, flier/poster text, e-mail, website posting, emergency closing hotline/information desk recordings, and news releases as appropriate - 4.
+1. Immediately respond to the emergency and the needs of the news media

+- 2. Consult with pertinent leadership/administrators, public relations agency partner and the Community Emergency Response Team (CERT) to determine the level of response needed - 3.
+Work with law enforcement and emergency services (if involved) and College personnel to develop facts - Draft talking points, fact sheets, flier/poster text, e-mail, website posting, emergency closing hot line/information desk recordings, and news releases as appropriate - 4.
 Distribute approved news releases to media - 5.
 Be available to the media until the crisis is over and media interest abates - 6.
 Delegate information gathering and distribution responsibilities to other College officials as appropriate